-- Your child has pain when his knee is touched or when he moves his leg.
+- Pain when your child's knee is touched or when he or she moves the leg

-- Your child cannot raise his leg when he is lying down.
+- Not being able to raise the leg when he or she is lying down

 How is a patellar fracture in children diagnosed?

-Your child's caregiver will ask about the injury and examine your child.
-He may check if the bone pieces are lined up by feeling your child's knee.
+Your child's healthcare provider will ask about the injury and examine your child.
+He or she will look for bone that broke through the skin.
+He or she may be able to tell if the bone pieces are in their correct places by touching your child's knee.
 Your child may need any of the following tests:

-- MRI: This scan uses powerful magnets and a computer to take pictures of your child's knee.
-Your child may be given dye in his IV to help caregivers see the images better.
-Tell the caregiver if your child is allergic to dye, iodine, or seafood.
-Do not enter the MRI room with anything metal.
+- A CT scan or an MRI may show a fracture or other injury.
+Your child may be given contrast liquid to help healthcare providers see his or her kneecap better.
+Tell the healthcare provider if your child has ever had an allergic reaction to contrast liquid.
+Do not let your child enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell caregivers if your child has any metal in or on his body.
+Tell the healthcare provider if your child has any metal in or on his or her body.

-- Bone scan: This is a test to look at your child's patellar fracture and check for infection.
-Your child will get a radioactive liquid, called a tracer, through a vein in his arm.
+- A bone scan is used to look at your child's fracture and check for infection.
+Your child will get a radioactive liquid, called a tracer, through a vein.
 The tracer collects in your child's bones and pictures are taken.

 How is a patellar fracture in children treated?

-- Brace, cast, or splint: These are supportive devices that stop your child's kneecap from moving and help it heal.
-They often extend from the groin to the ankle.
-He may also need to use crutches to help him move around while his knee heals.
+- A brace, cast, or splint may be needed.
+These supportive devices stop the kneecap from moving and help it heal.
+Your child may also need to use crutches to help him or her move around while the kneecap heals.

-- Closed reduction: During this surgery, caregivers move the broken pieces of bone and ligaments back to their correct places without a large incision.
-External fixation may be used to hold your child's kneecap in place, and then later removed.
+- Closed reduction may be used to move the broken pieces back to their correct places without surgery.
+External fixation may be used to hold your child's kneecap in place, and then removed.

 What can I do to help my child's patellar fracture heal?

-- Ice: Ice helps decrease swelling and pain.
-Ice may also help prevent tissue damage.
-Use an ice pack or put crushed ice in a plastic bag.
-Cover the ice pack with a towel and place it on your child's knee or supportive device for 15 to 20 minutes every hour for 2 days.
+- Apply ice to help decrease swelling and pain.
+Use an ice pack, or put crushed ice in a plastic bag.
+Cover it with a towel before you place it on your child's knee or supportive device.
+Apply ice for 15 to 20 minutes every hour for 2 days, or as directed.

 - Your child has a fever.

-- Your child's knee pain is getting worse, even after treatment.
+- Your child's knee pain gets worse, even after treatment.